 As noted previously, a person adapting to a vegan lifestyle avoids all foods of animal origin.
 These include, but are not limited to:

-Since vegans don’t eat any animal products, red and white meats, fish , eggs, or dairy and insect products, such as honey are not included in their daily diet.
-Vegans are more likely to pack their diet with a wide range of mindful, foods high in vegetable protein, fiber, vitamins, minerals and good fats.
-These include fresh fruit and vegetables, peas, beans and lentils, whole grain pastas, nuts and seeds, herbs and spices.
+Since vegans don’t eat any animal products, red and white meats, fish, eggs, or dairy and insect products, such as honey are not included in their daily diet.
+Vegans are more likely to pack their diet with a wide range of mindful, foods high in vegetable protein, fiber, vitamins, minerals, and good fats.
+These include fresh fruit and vegetables, peas, beans and lentils, whole grain kinds of pasta, nuts and seeds, herbs and spices.

 Transitioning to Vegan

-If you do not necessarily adapt well to an overnight lifestyle change like I do, there are other ways to slowly ease yourself into joining the vegan club.
-Start out by searching your local grocery store for protein substitutes and adjusting your weekly grocery list to incorporate more of these foods.
+If you do not necessarily adapt well to an overnight lifestyle change as I do, there are other ways to ease yourself into joining the vegan club slowly.
+Start by searching your local grocery store for protein substitutes and adjusting your weekly grocery list to incorporate more of these foods.
 Then, make it a goal to replace one meal each day (or every other day) with these proteins and ingredients.
 Start doing some recipe research in your free time; either in your local book store or on Pinterest boards to discover which recipes you’d crave and how to cook these new and somewhat foreign protein replacements.

-Easing into a new lifestyle choice is nothing to be ashamed of and quite frankly, cravings for new foods don’t always develop overnight.
-Make it your goal to develop more vegan lifestyle choices at a pace that is comfortable for you.
+Easing into a new lifestyle choice is nothing to be ashamed of, and quite frankly, cravings for fresh foods don’t always develop overnight.
+Make it your goal to establish more vegan lifestyle choices at a pace that is comfortable for you.

 Types of Veganism

 Within the vegan lifestyle, there are several different adaptations.
 Healthline shares a few examples: